Anupam450/Blind-SQL-Injection-Attack/README.md

 # Blind-SQL-Injection-Attack

-This Project contains brief details of SQL injection vulnerability and different attacking techniques of Blind SQL Injection Attack and its prevention.
-This project was headed by me with my 2 friends Ritesh Raman and Aditya Vikram Raj under the guidance of Ardent pvt. lt.
+This project relates about the concept of Blind SQL Injection attack, how it can be performed and security measures to be safe from such attacks.
+I made this project (being the Team leader) along with my 2 friends- Ritesh Raman and Aditya Vikram Raj; under the guidance of Mr. Soumya Raha (under Ardent Collaborations.)